 Look for the Recognized Museum logo during your next visit to an

 What is the Recognized Museum Program?

 The Recognized Museum Program is an accreditation program for

 museums in Alberta.
 The program evaluates whether or

 not Institutional Members of the Alberta Museums Association

 (AMA) are operating as museums according to the

 A museum is a non-profit making, permanent institution in the

-which acquires, conserves, researches, communicates and
+which acquires, conserves, researches, communicates, and exhibits,

 What is the Program's purpose?